pinterest/gestalt/docs/markdown/get_started/developers/contributing/development_process.md

 - Check the status of your PR https://github.com/pinterest/gestalt/pull/XXXX and access the deploy preview using the built site URL https://deploy-preview-XXXX--gestalt.netlify.app from Netlify.

-- When sharing development urls, you may have to remind viewers to toggle on development mode from the header menu.
-To simplify sharing, you can add a `?devexample=true` parameter to the docs url to enable the examples by default.
+- When sharing preview urls, you may have to remind viewers to toggle on development mode from the header menu.
+This is necessary to see unpublished changes in the code examples.
+To simplify sharing, you can add a `?devexample=true` parameter to the url to enable the examples by default.

 <details>